John Adams: Tenure

 Adams played a minor role in politics as vice president.
 He attended few cabinet meetings, and the President sought his counsel infrequently.
 While Adams brought energy and dedication to the office, by mid-1789 he had already found it "not quite adapted to my character ... too inactive, and mechanical."
 He wrote, "My country has in its wisdom contrived for me the most insignificant office that ever the invention of man contrived or his imagination conceived."
 Adams's initial behavior in the Senate made him a target for critics of the Washington administration.
-Toward the end of his first term, he grew accustomed to assuming a marginal role, and rarely intervened in debate.
+Toward the end of his first term, he grew accustomed to a marginal role, and rarely intervened in debate.
 Adams never questioned Washington's courage or patriotism, but Washington did join Franklin and others as the object of Adams's ire or envy.
-"The History of our Revolution will be one continued lie," Adams declared. "...
-The essence of the whole will be that Dr. Franklin's electrical Rod smote the Earth and out sprung General Washington.
+"The History of our Revolution will be one continued lie," Adams declared.
+"The essence of the whole will be that Dr. Franklin's electrical Rod smote the Earth and out sprung General Washington.
 That Franklin electrified him with his Rod – and henceforth these two conducted all the Policy, Negotiations, Legislatures and War."
 Adams won reelection with little difficulty in 1792 with 77 votes.
 His strongest challenger, George Clinton, had 50.

 On July 14, 1789, the French Revolution began.
 Republicans were jubilant.
 Adams at first expressed cautious optimism, but soon began denouncing the revolutionaries as barbarous and tyrannical.
 Washington eventually consulted Adams more often, but not until near the end of his administration, by which point distinguished cabinet members Hamilton and Jefferson had resigned.
 The British had been raiding American trading vessels, and John Jay was sent to London to negotiate an end to hostilities.
 When he returned in 1795 with a peace treaty on terms unfavorable to the United States, Adams urged Washington to sign it to prevent war.
-Washington chose to do so, igniting protests and riots.
+Washington did so, igniting protests and riots.
 He was accused of surrendering American honor to a tyrannical monarchy and of turning his back on the French Republic.
 John Adams predicted in a letter to Abigail that ratification would deeply divide the nation.